Prune2000/plum-budget/README.md

 }
 ```

-After you have completed the "config" folder, open a terminal and go to the main directory and type: npm install
+After you have completed the "config" folder, open a terminal and go to the main directory and to launch the app, type:
-Then go into client, and run npm install again.

-to launch the app, type:
 yarn dev

 The app will listen to localhost:3000

-**If you have any problem at any point, feel free to contact me on Twitter (https://twitter.com/victor_theyknow) or by email (c.victor.p@protonmail.com)**
+**If you have any problem at any point, feel free to contact me on Twitter (https://twitter.com/prune_cam) or by email (camille@plommetre.com)**

 ## License